smartbcity/connect-im/storybook/d2/organization-create-function/desc.md

-## OrganizationCreateFunction
+##  Organization Create

+Type: `OrganizationCreateFunction`

-Creates a new organization.
+Create a new organization.